 Support for Sea Grant

-A directory of New Jersey’s elected officials, including email addresses for their aides, is included in this message.
+To further assist you, this directory includes each of New Jersey’s elected officials, including email addresses for their aides.
 If you decide to write, please direct your letters to local offices (not DC).
-If you decide to call, it is best to call both the local and Washington D.C. offices.
+If you decide to call or fax, it is best to call both the local and Washington D.C. offices.
 If you decide to email, please write your message to your elected official but use the email address provided in the directory for his or her aide.

 You can also locate your Senators and Representatives at https://callyourrep.co/ or text your home address to 520-200-2223 and you will receive a message containing the names and phone numbers of your representatives.